-- 6.1 Election of chair the panel will elect a chairman for the hearing (if not previously appointed) in the presence of the parties. - 6.2 Welcome and introductions the chairman will open the meeting, introducing the members of the panel and officers to the parties and then invite the parties or their respective representatives to introduce themselves. - 6.3 Outlining the procedure the chairman will then outline the nature of the application, the decisions to be taken and the procedure to be followed.
-If there are any preliminary issues made in any of the party response forms, those issues will be addressed and determined at this stage. - 6.4 Licensing officer's report the hearing will begin with a presentation by the council's licensing officer who will outline the application, any relevant representations received and deal with all policy and statutory guidance matters by reference to their report. members of the panel may then ask any relevant questions of the licensing officer. - 6.5 The parties' cases the chairman will invite the respective parties to present their cases in the following order: - (a) the applicant - (b) each responsible authority - (c) each interested party - (d) the licence holder if not the applicant and on each occasion the cases will be dealt with in the following way:
+- 6.1 Election of chair the panel will elect a chair for the hearing (if not previously appointed) in the presence of the parties. - 6.2 Welcome and introductions the chair will open the meeting, introducing the members of the panel and officers to the parties and then invite the parties or their respective representatives to introduce themselves.

+- 6.3 Outlining the procedure the chair will then outline the nature of the application, the decisions to be taken and the procedure to be followed.
+If there are any preliminary issues made in any of the party response forms, those issues will be addressed and determined at this stage. - 6.4 Licensing officer's report the hearing will begin with a presentation by the council's licensing officer who will outline the application, any relevant representations received and deal with all policy and statutory guidance matters by reference to their report. members of the panel may then ask any relevant questions of the licensing officer. - 6.5 The parties' cases the chair will invite the respective parties to present their cases in the following order: